Zakaria-Takkoush/PharmaLeb/README.md

 <img src="./readme/title2.svg" id="philosophy"/>

-> PharmaLeb is a medicine tracking app right in the palm of your hands.
+> Are you suffering to find your medicine?
+PharmaLeb is a medicine tracking app right in the palm of your hands.
 It offers a direct connection between pharmacists and patients.
 Patients can easily find their needed medicine at the closest pharmacy.
 All it takes is three easy steps: search, find, and call.

 ### User Stories